How is measles treated?

 - Make sure your child gets plenty of rest and plenty to drink (warm drinks will ease the cough).

-- Give them paracetamol or ibuprofen to relieve the discomfort and fever.
+- Give them paracetamol to relieve the discomfort and fever.

 - Put petroleum jelly (such as Vaseline) around their lips to protect their skin.

 - If their eyelids are crusty, gently wash them with warm water.

 If your child is having trouble breathing, is coughing a lot or seems drowsy, see your doctor urgently.
 If your child has a serious case of measles or develops complications, they may need to be treated in hospital.